omar-florez/scratch_mlp/docs/index.md

 >Also known as "actual minus predicted", the goal of the loss function is to **quantify the distance between the predicted vector h2 and the actual label provided by humans y**.

-Note that the loss function Loss contains a **regularization component** that penalizes large weight values as in a Ridge regression.
-In other words, large squared weight values will increase the loss function, **an error metric we indeed want to minimize**.
+Note that the Loss function contains a **regularization component** that penalizes large weight values as in a Ridge regression.
+In other words, large squared weights values will increase the Loss function, **an error metric we indeed want to minimize**.

 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/loss.png){:width="500px"}